 Beer brewing traditions are an art form in Bavaria and the Franconia region is home to a third of the country’s breweries.
 Following the Beer Cycle Route

-, averaging a brewery every kilometre, travellers can experience the laid-back atmosphere of the lively beer gardens, as well as plenty of sausage-tasting opportunities, and both medieval and wartime history in the exciting cities of Bamberg, Rothenburg, and Nuremberg.
+, averaging a brewery every kilometre, travellers can experience the laid-back atmosphere of the lively beer gardens, as well as plenty of sausage-tasting opportunities, and both medieval and wartime history in the exciting cities of Bamberg, Rothenburg and Nuremberg.

 .
 Small and surprisingly cosmopolitan, Granada offers a bizarre mixture of ancient history and modern living.
 There will be time to visit the Alhambra before heading into the mountains.
-This is an ideal off season holiday destination in Spain packing in both culture and nature.
+This is an ideal shoulder season holiday destination in Spain packing in both culture and nature.

 Explore some of Romania’s most stunning mountain landscapes and soak up the unique culture of Transylvania on this inspiring self guided walk.
 Home to a diverse range of landscapes, the Bucegi mountains offer limestone cliffs with exceptional views, pine and beech forests, and flower-laden meadows.
 Also, the site of Dracula’s castle, the folklore and the atmosphere make this a unique and diverse adventure in Romania

 Explore the vineyards & chateaux of the Loire Valley at your own pace on an 8-day self guided cycling tour

 in the French region.
 It was once known as the 'playground of kings' and today is a famous valley of impressive chateaux and vast fortune.
 Take time to soak up the medieval charm of Blois and discover picturesque Amboise overlooked by its impressive fortified chateau.
 Cycle through countryside crisscrossed with vineyards, duck farms and orchards and the remnants of feudal hunting forests.